JennyjieyiZ/TeamActivities/Module03/README.md

 ### 👉🏽 Discussion

 Why would this be the case?
 Can you think of any examples where inheritance is used but it would not be polymorphic?
+- When the subclass wants only to reuse the method from the superclass without modifying the original function.
+- In order to take advantage of inheritance, polymorphism is necessary.
+We can use the same interface to respond to different situations.
 ### Example of (Good or Bad?)
 Inheritance

 Let's take the following UML diagram.